lexi-lambda/hackett/README.md

 Much of the above syntax is already implemented, but some things are not.

-## Trying Rascal
+## Trying Hackett

-To reiterate: **Rascal is extremely experimental right now.** Things are not guaranteed to work correctly (or work at all), and things are likely to change dramatically.
-If you really want to install Rascal to play around with it, though, you can.
+To reiterate: **Hackett is extremely experimental right now.** Things are not guaranteed to work correctly (or work at all), and things are likely to change dramatically.
+If you really want to install Hackett to play around with it, though, you can.

-You will need to have Racket installed to use Rascal.
-Using `raco`, you can install Rascal as a package:
+You will need to have Racket installed to use Hackett.
+Using `raco`, you can install Hackett as a package:

 ```
-$ raco pkg install rascal
+$ raco pkg install hackett
 ```

-Now you can use Rascal by writing `#lang rascal` at the top of a file.
-Documentation is currently sparse, but you can take a look at what some Rascal code looks like by looking at the source of the `rascal/prelude` module.
+Now you can use Hackett by writing `#lang hackett` at the top of a file.
+Documentation is currently sparse, but you can take a look at what some Hackett code looks like by looking at the source of the `hackett/prelude` module.

 [types-as-macros]: http://www.ccs.neu.edu/home/stchang/pubs/ckg-popl2017.pdf